 The answer: Yes.

 Excel Public School leveraged the technological expertise of Excelsoft and established a synergy to take the delivery of education at home beyond clicks and pixels.
-We worked towards increasing the student engagement in learning; towards putting together a solid Education Continuity Plan.
+We worked towards increasing the student engagement in learning, and towards putting together a solid Education Continuity Plan.

 Thanks to the collective efforts, we have demonstrated that technology can do more, and this is only the start.
 While this format did bring about an increase in engagement, it did not involve hands-on learning.
-Thank to all of the teachers’ dedication and creativity, coupled with the tools developed by Excelsoft, we are working on rolling out Learning Toolkits to children, which they can use at their homes.
+Thanks to all of the teachers’ dedication and creativity, coupled with the tools developed by Excelsoft, we are working on rolling out ‘learning toolkits’ to children that they can use at their homes.
 This will not only increase the effectiveness of learning, it will also bring out the dependence on the computer screens.

 We all understand that the virus will not vanish into thin air.
 While there are numerous efforts to contain the spread and to even find a cure, it is not yet on the horizon.
-However, I strongly believe that the “Will of all humans on the face of the earth put together is stronger than the virus”.
-It is necessary for us all to band together, collaborate and together innovate to stay ahead.
-1 year of such crisis will put us back 5 years as far as human development is concerned.
+However, I strongly believe that the ‘Will of all humans on the face of the earth put together is stronger than the virus’.
+It is necessary for us all to band together, collaborate together, and innovate to stay ahead.
+One year of such a crisis will put us back five years as far as human development is concerned.
 So we need to do more.
 We have to think together, learn together, be creative, innovate and collaborate for the better.
 And we will have to make sure it all comes into play soon.